 - Shared roadway / signed shared roadway: 8.3 miles

 - Shoulder bikeway: 2.1 miles

 - Bike lanes: 12.7 miles

-- Shared use path: 4.06 miles
+- Multi-use path: 4.06 miles

 - Greenway Trails: 2.89 miles

-Overall, the on-street bicycle network (i.e., bicycle lanes, shared roadways, and shoulder bikeways) covers approximately 48% of the major road network (i.e. neighborhood collectors, avenues and boulevards) with bike lanes covering 26% of the major roadway network.
+Overall, approximately 26% of all major roadways (i.e. neighborhood collectors, avenues and boulevards) have on-street bicycle lanes and 22% are signed as shared roadways or have shoulder bikeways.
 The local street network has not been included in this analysis, but it is likely many local streets provide a comfortable environment for bicyclists and could form part of a future network of bicycle boulevards.

 Exhibits 2-4 and 2-5 are photos of some of the existing bicycle network elements in Ashland.
 Exhibit 2-4 shows an example of on-street bicycle parking provided in downtown Ashland.
-Exhibit 2-5 shows one of the shared use paths in Ashland.
+Exhibit 2-5 shows one of the multi-use paths in Ashland.